-As part of your workup, the doctor will arrange for you to have a swab taken from your throat and nose to check for the presence of COVID-19 virus.
-You will usually be asked to attend a Health Services Executive (HSE) swab centre.
-If you do not have your own car, you should get to the HSE testing centre by walking or cycling and avoid using public transport.
+As part of your workup, you will either have a saliva PCR test via Damer Hall (RCSI), or you will have a swab taken from your throat and nose by the HSE, to check for the presence of COVID-19 virus.
+If you do not have your own car, you should get to the testing centre by walking or cycling and avoid using public transport.
 If it is really not possible for you to do this because you are too unwell or for some other good reason, then please contact email@example.com for further advice.

-You will receive a text message from the HSE confirming your result when it is available.
-Mercer’s should also receive a copy of this result.
+You will receive am email or a text message confirming your result when it is available.

-In the event of a positive test, you must undertake to cooperate fully with the medical advice given.
+In the event of a positive test, you must inform Mercer's Medical Centre and Covid Control immediately, and undertake to cooperate fully with the medical advice given.
 College and/or Public Health will then need to trace and contact all your close contacts such as classmates, lecturers, flatmates, etc. For this reason you should make a list of your close contacts starting from 48 hours before your symptoms began.

 While awaiting your result: